Complete Maja Rosit Hike Guide, Valbona (Albania’s Prettiest Hike)

 The Maja Rosit trail starts here, ventures through the forest, then passes by a couple guesthouses (Hotel Rosi and Guesthouse Kukaj) which commonly have cute pups and cows running around.

-Quickly after the guesthouse, you’ll find a meadow with a wicked view of a handful of mountains; Maja Ete and Maja Eles being the show stoppers.
+Quickly after the guesthouse, you’ll find a clearing with a wicked view of a handful of mountains; Maja Ete and Maja Eles being the show stoppers.
 If you’re able to get here in the early hours of the morning, the sun lights up these faces beautifully and it’s a great spot for breakfast.
 For timing purposes, this point of the trail is approx 3kms with 250m gain in.

 After this the trail relentlessly climbs uphill through various forested and open sections.
 The higher you climb the more the scenery opens up of Valbona Valley below you.
 You may see various cows roaming about and the trail is easy to spot as it’s packed down.